TomConlin/Semantic_Exchange_Format/README.md

 What is important is an outer construct loosely associating inner constructs containing tight associations.

-A tree of four levels is relatively short, computationally not too expensive and they look nice, they are shrubs.

 ## On Graph Meaning

-As each internal node needs to be unique within the tree, a node could be given a pseudo random identifier/label based on the path to its root but there is also the opportunity for
+As each internal node needs to be unique within the tree, a node could be given a pseudo random identifier/label based on the path to its root, but there is also the opportunity for

  - all non-leaf nodes